OpenSwitchNOS/openswitch-ops/docs/lldp_user_guide.md

 ```

 2. Setting the LLDP Hold Time.
-The `lldp holdtime` command sets the amount of time a receiving device should retain the information sent by the device.
+The `lldp holdtime` command sets the amount of time a receiving device retains the information sent by the device.
 ```
 ops-as5712(config)# lldp holdtime 5
 ops-as5712(config)#